jboss-switchyard/quickstarts/demos/policy-security-basic/Readme.md

 , you will be hitting the http (non-SSL) URL, and see this in your log:

-    Caused by: org.switchyard.exception.SwitchYardException: Required policies have not been provided: clientAuthentication confidentiality
+    Caused by: org.switchyard.exception.SwitchYardException: Required policies have not been provided: authorization clientAuthentication confidentiality

 When running with this option:

     mvn exec:java -Dexec.args="confidentiality clientAuthentication"

-, you will be hitting the https (SSL) URL and providing an Authorization header for basic authentication, and see this in your log:
+, you will be hitting the https (SSL) URL and providing authentication information, and see this in your log:

     INFO  [org.switchyard.quickstarts.demo.policy.security.basic.WorkServiceBean] (http--127.0.0.1-8443-1) :: WorkService :: Received work command => CMD-1345738943385